Bandstructure (spectral-function) unfolding

 Each line in final output file or the restart file contains 8 numbers: the eigenvalue (in eV), the real part of the unfolded spectral function (at that k-point and eigenvalue), the imaginary part of the unfolded spectral function, the eigenvalue count (from 1 to \(2\cdot\) BSUNFLD\(\_\)NUM\(\_\)EIGENVALUES, the x, y, and z component of the current primitive-cell k-point (\(\AA^{-1}\)), and the index of the k-point (from 1 to the total number of considered k-points).

-After the final output file has been obtained, one can use a discretisation script (should be found on the ONETEP webside, in the utilities section), in order to obtain a file that is ready to plot with gnuplot.
+After the final output file has been obtained, one can discretize the result by convolving with a gaussian with a suitably-chosen width (perhaps try something around 0.05eV) in order to obtain a E(k) file that is ready to plot with gnuplot.

 • The integer keyword BSUNFLD_NUM_EIGENVALUES controls the number of eigenvalues (above and below the Fermi level) for which the spectral function is calculated.
 If set to negative values, BSUNFLD_NUM_EIGENVALUES will internally be set to the number of nondegenerate occupied eigenstates.
 Thus, in total, for each k-point, the spectral function will be calculated at \(2\cdot\) BSUNFLD_NUM_EIGENVALUES.